coozila/dragonflydb/SECURITY.md

 1. Investigate the vulnerability and determine its effects and criticality.
 2. If the issue is not deemed a vulnerability, provide a detailed reason for rejection.
 3. Initiate a conversation with the reporter within 3 business days.
-4. If a vulnerability is acknowledged and a timeline for a fix is established, work on a plan to communicate with the appropriate community, including identifying mitigating steps for affected users.
+4. If a vulnerability is acknowledged, determine the timeline for a fix and communicate with the community, including identifying mitigating steps for affected users.
 5. Create a [Security Advisory](https://docs.github.com/en/code-security/repository-security-advisories/publishing-a-repository-security-advisory) using the [CVSS Calculator](https://www.first.org/cvss/calculator/3.0) if it has not yet been created.
-Maintain final authority on the calculated CVSS; it is better to act quickly than to perfect the CVSS.
+The maintainers will make the final call on the calculated CVSS; it is better to act quickly than to perfect the CVSS.
 Issues may also be reported to [Mitre](https://cve.mitre.org/) using this [scoring calculator](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator).
 The draft advisory will initially be set to private.
 6. Work on fixing the vulnerability and perform internal testing before preparing to roll out the fix.
 7. Once the fix is confirmed, patch the vulnerability in the next patch or minor release, and backport the patch to all earlier supported releases.